ErykDarnowski/ErykDarnowski/README.md

 # Hi! 👋🏼

-I'm a passionate computer polyglot 👨🏼‍💻 (junior full-stack developer) from 🇵🇱,\
+I'm a passionate computer polyglot 👨🏼‍💻 (at the moment mostly full-stack) from 🇵🇱,\
 that loves everything tech, IT, ICT and programming related!

 ## 🛠 Working on